 The legislation gives DHS officers, as delegated decision makers, some discretion when deciding if a job seeker has a reasonable excuse for failing to meet their requirements and in deciding if they have been persistently non-compliant.
 This discretion is limited, however, if a job seeker fails to give prior notice of their excuse when it was reasonable to expect them to do so.

 Even where no reasonable excuse exists, the legislation also gives DHS the discretion not to apply a NSNP failure, a connection failure, a non-attendance failure, a reconnection failure or a serious failure, despite the failure being applicable.
 The discretion not to apply a penalty even where a job seeker has no reasonable excuse for their actions should be exercised only in very limited and exceptional circumstances.

-Example: Jane is a 22 year old NSA recipient with a history of non-compliance over a 6-month period.
+Example: Jane is a 22 year old NSA recipient participating in the CDP.
+She has a history of non-compliance over a 6-month period.
 DHS conducts a CCA and finds that Jane has no barriers to participation, However, Jane is 7 months pregnant and intends to claim PP as soon as her baby is born.
 Jane's pregnancy has not affected her capacity to comply and does not provide a reasonable excuse for any of her past failures, so DHS could apply a serious failure.
 However, the decision maker decides not to do so as applying the failure would serve no purpose as a deterrent to future non-compliance and would cause unnecessary financial hardship to Jane and her child.